simdjson/simdjson/doc/basics.md

 The simdjson library is single-threaded except for [`iterate_many`](iterate_many.md) and [`parse_many`](parse_many.md) which may use secondary threads under their control when the library is compiled with thread support.

 We recommend using one `parser` object per thread.
-When using the On Demand front-end (our default), you should access the `document` instances in a single-threaded manner since it acts as an iterator (and is therefore not thread safe).
+When using the On-Demand front-end (our default), you should access the `document` instances in a single-threaded manner since it acts as an iterator (and is therefore not thread safe).

 The CPU detection, which runs the first time parsing is attempted and switches to the fastest